 Colostrum contains a variety of components that support immune function, such as:

-- Cytokines: Colostrum contains interleukins, interferon, and lymphokines, chemicals that are involved in intercellular communication, antiviral and anti-tumor activity, and regulation and intensity of immune response.
-Cytokines help increase T-cell activity and drive production of immunoglobulins.
-In particular, the interleukin-10 in colostrum contains a potent anti-inflammatory agent that has been shown to have a pain-relieving effect.
+- Cytokines: Colostrum contains interleukins, interferon, and lymphokines, chemicals that are involved in intercellular communication, regulation and intensity of immune response.
+Cytokines help increase T-cell activity and drive production of immunoglobulins which help support a healthy immune system.

 - Glycoproteins: Glycoproteins refer to proteins with sugar attached to them.
 They help safeguard the immune and growth factors in colostrum against destruction by the digestive juices in the stomach and intestinal tract.

 - Lactalbumin: Commonly referred to as “whey protein,” lactalbumin is found in mammalian milk.
-Lactalbumin possesses antiviral, anti-apoptotic, and anti-tumor properties and helps improve immune response.
+Lactalbumin helps promote a healthy immune response.

-- Lactoferrin: Lactoferrin acts as an iron-binding protein with antiviral, antibacterial, and anti-inflammatory properties.
+- Lactoferrin: Lactoferrin acts as an iron-binding protein and helps support the immune system maintain balance.

-- Lysozyme: Lysozyme is an antimicrobial enzyme that helps protect the body against bacteria.
+- Lysozyme: Lysozyme is an enzyme that helps protect the body.

-- Colostrum Polypeptides (proline-rich polypeptides, or PRPs): Also known as “colostrinin,” these signaling molecules help manage the immune response by either turning up an underactive immune system or turning down an overactive one.
+- Colostrum Polypeptides (proline-rich polypeptides, or PRPs): Also known as “colostrinin,” these signaling molecules help promote a balanced immune system.
 They help regulate the thymus gland (the body’s central command for the immune system).

-Colostrum’s immune factors have been shown to help people overcome the effects of a leaky gut.
+Colostrum’s GI health and immune factors have been shown to help people overcome the effects of a leaky gut.
 They also help promote the re-colonization of the bowel by friendly bacteria to assist in food digestion, eliminate waste, balance the microbiome, and manufacture B vitamins.

 Growth Factors in Bovine Colostrum